Netcracker/qubership-grafana-reporter/README.md

 ##### Run as job in Docker container

-Grafana-reporter can be launched directly as docker container from your machine.
+Grafana-reporter can be launched directly as Docker container from your machine.
 To run grafana-reporter, execute the command:

 ```bash